 Professionals may use three types of psychotherapy when treating PTSD: cognitive therapy, anxiety management, and exposure therapy.
 If they are treating children with PTSD, they may also use play therapy.
 During anxiety management, patients learn how to better cope with their symptoms through relaxation training, breathing retraining, and positive thinking and self-talk.
 Therapists may teach patients how to control their anxiety and fear by relaxing the major muscle groups in their bodies, one at a time.
 In order to deal with hyperventilation, therapists teach patients how to use slow breathing techniques to combat tingling, dizziness, and palpitations.
 During positive thinking and self-talk, therapists help people to replace negative thoughts with positive thoughts when they are faced with reminders of the original trauma.
 Therapists may also use assertiveness training to teach patients how to express their emotions without pushing others away.

-Several types of medication are available to treat posttraumatic stress disorder.
+Several types of medication are available to help treat someone with posttraumatic stress disorder.
 These include antidepressants, mood stabilizers, and antianxiety medications.